College financing beyond FAFSA

 Here are the best and most trusted sites on which to find scholarships based on a myriad of qualifying factors.
 Note that all of these offer complete privacy and are free to use by students:

-CollegeNet: A company that organizes online systems for education both for colleges and students They provide access to a very intuitive scholarship engine, and a student forum where students can create topics, discuss them and vote.
-The voting part is the reason we recommend this site above others.
-That open forum allows users to select the person leading the most interesting conversation every single week; the student with the most votes each week earns a grant for their education!
+CollegeNet: A company that organizes online systems for education both for colleges and students.
+They provide access to a very intuitive scholarship engine, and a student forum where students can ask and discuss topics.
+Their voting system is the reason we recommend this site above others.
+The forum asks users to select the person leading the most interesting conversation every week; the student with the most votes weekly earns a grant for their education!
 There’s also a quarterly award.
 So, if your student is a good debater, go for it.

 CollegeBoard: We speak of THE College Board of the United States, founded in 1900 to help students.
-They run checks all year round for every single grant and scholarship available in the United States, and update the list monthly.
+They run checks all year round for every single grant and scholarship available in the United States.
+The list updates monthly.
 And because this is in the institution behind the standard of education (the SATs, etcetera), they provide well-documented information on scholarships from trusted sponsors.

 FastWeb: it has provided actual scholarships to over 50 million students in the 20 years since it started.
-Their system is updated daily with new scholarships, and it works on a matching system; that is, they match students to scholarships for which they would qualify.
-Not only that: when new scholarships are added to the system, they email every qualifying student so that they may apply.
+Their system is updated daily with new scholarships, and it works on a matching system.
+They match students to scholarships for which they would qualify.
+Not only that: when new scholarships appear, they email every qualifying student so that they may apply.

 International students

-Finally, for those reading this article from abroad and who are not United States citizens or residents: there are grant and scholarship programs for foreign students who want to come to the United States to study.
+Finally, for those who are not United States citizens or residents.
+There are grant and scholarship programs for foreign students who want to come to the United States to study.
 Here’s a comprehensive list of the main ones.

-We all want the best for our kids, so we hope that this information will be of use to you and your future college student.
+We all want the best for our kids, so we hope that this information will be of use to you.
 Best of luck to both of you!

 Are you reading this, but your children aren’t in their college years yet?
-You may benefit from reading about college funding ideas to get you started on a plan for when they do get there.
+You may benefit from reading about college funding ideas to get you started on a plan for future college financing.
 Here’s an article from our previous blog, directed to both grandparents and parents on that very subject.